TOP COACHES AND SPEAKERS

 Sébastien Tillous-Borde-Stage-rugby-airugby

-Fly half, born at Oloron-Sainte-Marie.
-He began his career at Biarritz Olympique and then played for Castres and RC Toulon with whom he won the Top 14 in 2014 and three Champion Cups.
-At the end of his playing career he became the backs coach at RCT, and is now Manager of Rouen Normandie Rugby.
+A scrum-half, the native of Oloron-Sainte-Marie began his career with Biarritz Olympique, before playing for Castres and RC Toulon, with whom he won the Top 14 in 2014 and three Champions Cups.
+At the end of his playing career, he became backs coach at RCT and now works as Manager at Rouen Normandie Rugby.
 An international, he has 19 caps for the French national team.

 FRANÇOIS TRINH-DUC